UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 ## The moduleStatusManager

-This keeps track of the modules status for reporting
+This keeps track of the modules status for reporting as well as hosts a connection watchdog.

+Available functions:

+-   getSystemStatus() - returns the current system status as a uint8_t.
+Refers to the systemStatus namespace in ModuleCodec.h
+-   getOperable() - returns a boolean value of whether the module is operable.
+This is determined by you in other functions
+-   notifyInitializedStatus() - sets the system status to initialized.
+This is called by you in void setup() when the module is ready to operate.
+-   notifySystemConfigured() - sets the system status to configured.
+This is called by you in handle general packet once any changes to any state is made.
+-   notifySystemError(bool inoperable) - sets the system status to error.
+This is called by you when the module is in an error state.
+The inoperable parameter is a boolean value of whether the module is inoperable.
+This is used to determine if the module should be considered inoperable or just in an soft error state.
+-   notifyClearError() - removes the in error flag from the module.
+This is called by you when the module has recovered from an error state.
+-   setDisconnectCallback(void (\*callback)()) - sets a callback function to be called when the module disconnects from its twin ros node.
+This is useful for a pseudo E-stop on failure function.
+-   setReconnectCallback(void (\*callback)()) - sets a callback function to be called when the module reconnects to its twin ros node.
+This is useful for a pseudo E-stop on failure function.
+-   Others - don't mess with these.
+They are for other infra internals.

+## The general buffer

+This is a general purpose byte buffer of length ROIMAXPACKETLENGTH.
+It is used to serialize and deserialize packets.
+It is not empty, but when your code is running it can overwrite the buffer freely.
+It saves memory to reuse this buffer/array over and over again.

+## resetFunction()

+Its simple as that.
+Returns the program counter to 0, and restarts from the top.
+I never remember the syntax for this, so I always have to look it up.
+It's `resetFunction()`.

+Reserve this as a last resort.
+Infra will call it if SPI or the W5500 chip fails.

-# 5. Implementing the ROS node
+# 5. Implementing ROS interfaces

 Just as we defined the packet structure before the generalPacketHandler, it's easier to work in the top-down approach to define the ROS interfaces before writing the node.
 These can be a lot more flexible.
-Implement
+Implement what you see fit as useful topics services and actions.
+Note we will be extending a base class that implements some other required topics and services for UDP interfacing.

+Now is also a good time to decide on units for your ROS interfaces.
+Unlike the ROI interface it may make more sense to move from the smallest possible units to the most helpful.
+Processing power is not a concern on a big computer.

+Please familiarize yourself with `ROS/InterfaceReadMe.md` and document your interfaces for others to use.

+# 6. Implementing the ROS node

+just do it lol